csabbah/taskmaster-pro/README.md

 ## Purpose / Functionality

-UofT Bootstrap, jQuery and jQueryui practice project.
+Bootstrap, jQuery and jQueryui practice project.
 This project heavily utilizes bootstrap/jQueryui for styling and responsiveness as well as jQuery for all the main functions.
+It allows the user to add tasks as welll as drag the tasks to whichever category they want.
+Throughout any state, the tasks are saved locally and are loaded back in upon applcation load.
 ## Built With

 - HTML